Eddyybee/Task-Board/README.md

 # Task Board

 A simple task board app built with plain HTML, CSS, and JavaScript.
-It runs entirely in the browser — no backend, no build tools, no installation needed.
+It runs entirely in the browser, no backend, no build tools, no installation needed.

 ## How to run